 This is the holy grail of landscaping pricing, but it takes confidence to pull off.
 Instead of just covering your costs and adding markup, you price based on the value you’re creating for the client.

-Think about it if you’re transforming someone’s backyard into their dream outdoor entertaining space, that’s worth more to them than just your labour and materials.
+Think about it: if you’re turning someone’s backyard into their dream outdoor entertainment space, that’s worth more to them than just your labour and materials.

 The challenge is communicating that value effectively.
 Understanding how landscape design elevates property value can help you articulate this worth to potential clients.